IbatoLionDev/team-task-ticket-manager-nextjs/src/app/api/project/README.md

 ### GET /api/project

-Returns a list of all projects.
+Returns a list of projects.
 You can filter the fields returned by passing query parameters with the field names.
-You can also limit the number of results with the `index` query param.
+If you use the `page` or `pageSize` parameters, the response will be paginated; otherwise, all projects are returned.

 **Query Parameters:**

 - Any field name (e.g. `title`, `owner`, etc.) — if present, only those fields will be returned for each project.
+- `page` (optional): number — page number (pagination only if present)
-- `index` (optional): number — limits the number of projects returned.
+- `pageSize` (optional): number — number of projects per page (pagination only if present)

 **Examples:**

-- `/api/project?title&owner` returns only the title and owner fields for all projects.
+- `/api/project?title&owner&page=2&pageSize=5` returns only the title and owner fields for projects on page 2, 5 per page.
-- `/api/project?index=5` returns the first 5 projects with all fields.
+- `/api/project?page=1&pageSize=20` returns the first 20 projects with all fields.
-- `/api/project` returns all projects with all fields.
+- `/api/project` returns all projects with all fields (no pagination).

+- **Response:**
+  - Status: 200 OK
+  - Body: JSON array of project objects (or paginated object if pagination is active)

 ### GET /api/project/[id]

 Returns a single project by its ID.
+You can filter the fields returned by passing query parameters with the field names.

 **Params:**

 - `id` (int, required): Project ID (as part of the URL)

+**Query Parameters:**

+- Any field name (e.g. `title`, `owner`, etc.) — if present, only those fields will be returned for the project.

 **Response:**